Witiko/witiko.github.io/_posts/2017-01-12-Optimus-on-Linux.md

 Note that the current version of `bumblebee` in the Debian Stretch repository (3.2.1) is affected by [a bug][], which makes the notebook freeze when you run the X server while the dedicated card is deactivated.
-This appears to be [a firmware bug][] that manifests itself only when the OS is introduced as Windows 10 to the GPU over the ACPI protocol.
-To use a different OS identifier as a workaround, insert `acpi_osi=! acpi_osi="Windows 2009"` as kernel parameters into your `/etc/default/grub` GRUB configuration template:
+This appears to be [a firmware bug][] that manifests itself only when the OS has been introduced as Windows 10 to the GPU over the ACPI protocol.
+To use a different OS identifier as a workaround, insert `acpi_osi=! acpi_osi="Windows 2009"` as a kernel parameters into your `/etc/default/grub` GRUB configuration template:

 ```
 GRUB_DEFAULT=0